tradecraftio/tradecraft/doc/gitian-building.md

 Getting and building the inputs
 --------------------------------

-Follow the instructions in [doc/release-process.md](release-process.md) in the bitcoin repository under 'Fetch and build inputs' to install sources which require manual intervention.
+Follow the instructions in [doc/release-process.md](release-process.md) in the freicoin repository under 'Fetch and build inputs' to install sources which require manual intervention.
 Also follow the next step: 'Seed the Gitian sources cache', which will fetch all necessary source files allowing for Gitian to work offline.

-Building Bitcoin
+Building Freicoin
 ----------------

-To build Bitcoin (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md) in the bitcoin repository.
+To build Freicoin (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md) in the freicoin repository.

 This may take a long time as it also builds the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them where possible.